-You can walk the extensive network of nature trails in search of the breathtaking landscapes shaped by the diverse flora and fauna found at an elevation of over 10,800 feet.
+You can walk the extensive network of nature trails in search of the breathtaking landscapes of this national monument shaped by the diverse flora and fauna found at over 10,800 feet.
 Depending on your fitness level, find easy strolls or challenging treks.

 17. Find what’s good at the Palm Desert Visitor Center

-Knowledgeable staff are invested in the ways you experience Palm Desert and offer recommendations of must-visit places that most often aren’t included on large lists because locals always know best.
+Knowledgeable staff are invested in how you experience Palm Desert and offer recommendations of must-visit places that most often aren’t included on large lists because locals always know best.

 Where to Eat in Palm Desert

 You are spoiled for choice of places to eat when visiting Palm Desert.
 You have your typical and traditional places to eat, high-end, fast food, and more.
 But you also have places that give you lip-smacking surprises you may not get anywhere else.

 Address: 30640 Gunther St, Thousand Palms, CA 92276, United States

 When a restaurant is an experience in and of itself, it should be shared.
 Coachella Valley Brewing Company is an example of that type of place.
 The craft brewery is truly local, having grown out of the desert waters and striving to connect locals to locally sourced ingredients.